 - call the Board to extra ordinary meetings when necessary

-- ensure to that the proposals and the supporting material are sent to Board members two working days before the meetings
+- ensure that the proposals and the supporting material are sent to Board members two working days before the meetings

 - accept the agenda prepared by the CEO

-- ensure to that the minutes of the meetings are kept and that they are signed by the Chairman with a Board member appointed by the Board
+- ensure that the minutes of the meetings are kept and that they are signed by the Chairman with a Board member appointed by the Board

 - meet the other Board members between the meetings to discuss the Company’s business